intercommit/Weaves/README.md

  * OpenTip
     A tooltip based on opentip.org

+ * Bootstrap
+    A mixin to transform standard tapestry components into bootstrapped elements.

 #### Provided Services in this library: ####

  * HibernateMultiSessionManager
 	A multi session / multi database service

+ * New and improved datasources for the PagedGrid component
+ 	- CollectionPagedGridDataSource
+    - JPAPagedGridDataSource
+    - HibernatePagedGridDataSource

 ### Binaries ###

 For those who cannot build the jar themselves, there is a binaries directory in which compiled and packaged jar files are available.